teiband/python-plot-utilities/docs/violin_plot.md

     name_ax_label, data_ax_label : <str>
         The labels of the name axis and the data axis.
-        If vert is True, then the name axis is the x axis, otherwise, y axis.
+        If vert is True, then the name axis is the x axis, otherwise, y axis. sort_by : <str>
+        Option to sort the different data groups in X in the violin plot.
+Valid options are: {'name', 'mean', 'median', None}.
+None means no sorting, keeping the violin plot order as provided; 'mean' and 'median' mean sorting the violins according to the mean/median values of each data group; 'name' means sorting the violins according to the names of the groups.
+    violinplot_kwargs : dict
+        Other keyword arguments to be passed to matplotlib.pyplot.violinplot()

 #### [Returns]
     fig, ax :